Kitware/CMake/Help/guide/tutorial/index.rst

 .. literalinclude:: Step3/CMakeLists.txt
   :language: cmake
   :start-after: # should we use our own math functions
-  :end-before: # set the version number
+  :end-before: # configure a header file to pass some of the CMake settings

 This will show up in the CMake GUI and ccmake with a default value of ON that can be changed by the user.
 This setting will be stored in the cache so